- Yaws is a chronic infectious disease caused by Treponema pallidum subspecies pertenue.

 - 2 countries, Ecuador and India, which were once endemic, reported interruption of transmission in 2003.

 - 13 currently endemic countries need support to implement WHO’s new eradication strategy.

 - 73 previously endemic countries need to confirm the absence or presence of the disease.

-The causative organism – Treponema pallidum subspecies pertenue – is genetically closely related to the less common nonvenereal endemic treponematoses, bejel and pinta, and T. pallidum subspecies pallidum, the causative agent of syphilis.
+The causative organism – Treponema pallidum subspecies pertenue, is closely related genetically to the less common nonvenereal endemic treponematoses, bejel and pinta, and T. pallidum subspecies pallidum, the causative agent of syphilis.

 The disease is found primarily in poor communities in warm, humid and tropical forest areas of Africa, Asia, Latin America and the Pacific.
 Most of these populations have limited access to health care.

 Scope of the problem

 In the field, diagnosis is primarily based on clinical and epidemiological findings.
 There are two basic stages of yaws: early (infectious) and late (non-infectious).
-A recent discovery that leg ulcers caused by Haemophilus ducreyi can clinically mimic yaws calls for the need for using rapid diagnostic tests to confirm suspected yaws cases in the field.
+A recent discovery that leg ulcers caused by Haemophilus ducreyican clinically mimic yaws calls for the use of rapid diagnostic tests to confirm suspected yaws cases in the field.
 WHO has published a clinical pictorial guide to help health and community volunteers identify the disease5.

 Standard laboratory-based tests